by Texas Homesteader ~

-That pocket cross has been in my lipstick pocket since then.
+That pocket cross has been in the lipstick pocket of my jeans since then.
 Day in, day out – it brings me comfort.

-I knew God had been with me.
-I promised Him that when I was healed, I would lay that cross on the altar at each and every holy communion – giving praise to God alone for my healing!
+I knew that God had been with me every step of the way.
+And I promised Him that when I was healed, I would lay that cross on the altar at each and every holy communion – giving praise to God alone for my healing!